-The problem to estimate the necessary number of states of a minimal NFA accepting a given regular language is complicated.
-Several authors have introduced methods for proving lower bounds.
-The most widely used lower bound techniques for NFAs are the so-called fooling set techniques-the fooling set technique [14] and the extended fooling set method [1].
-Recently, in [4] both fooling set methods were adapted to work for NFCAs as well.
-Here we first reconsider the fooling set techniques and then show how to modify yet another lower bound method, the biclique edge cover technique of [16], to work with NFCAs.
-Whether this latter technique can be generalized to NFCAs was stated as an open problem in [4].
+A similar situation applies for finite cover automata.
+Although DFCA are not unique in general, it was shown in [7] that one can still estimate the exact number of states of a minimal DFCA by determining the size of the canonical maximal dissimilar sequence for the finite language L, which is based on the similarity relation for L. Recently, in [18] both fooling set methods were adapted to work for NFCAs as well.
+In fact, it was shown that the fooling set lower bound techniques for state complexity of NFAs mentioned above, can be modified to prove lower bounds for minimal NFCAs when the order of the language is explicitly considered in the lower bound statement.
+Here we first reconsider the fooling set techniques and then show how to modify yet another lower bound method, the biclique edge cover technique of [20], to work with NFCAs.
+Whether this latter technique can be generalized to NFCAs was stated as an open problem in [18].